JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ## Create API requests

-You'll need the [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) to retrieve data and a single method to get the list of all launches from the **v4/launches** endpoint.
+You'll need the [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) to retrieve data, and you'll use a single method to get the list of all launches from the **v4/launches** endpoint.

 ### Add data model